In his very first meeting with his mentor, W. Clement Stone, Jack Canfield asked him what he needed to do to be successful.

 3. If it’s a long book, chunk it down.
 Unlike Canfield, many of us don’t have an hour a day to ourselves (let alone to read).
 When you have a boss to report to, children to pick up and a house to clean, reading becomes less of a priority.
 There’s a solution to this: eliminate or reduce one non-essential activity.

 You don’t need to spend 40 minutes a day reading your newsfeed.
-You don’t need to binge watch episodes of your favourite T.V. show because you’re bored.
+You don’t need to binge watch episodes of your favorite T.V. show because you’re bored.
 You don’t need to vacuum again.
 Read instead.
 Chip away at your 10% goal on your commute home, while you’re standing in line, before bed, etc. Play little games with yourself.
 “Can I finish this chapter today?”

 How many books you should read is irrelevant; what is relevant is are you applying what you’re learning?